leontinus/backend-organization-api/README.md

     As a result you can see that the members are returned in a descending order based on the followers number and in JSON format.

+# Important
+Please add .gitignore and insert `.env` so that when publish for public repo it will not be included

 # Built With
 * Node.js
 * Express.js